-The human body requires the essential nutrient – Vitamin C for the development as well as maintenance of blood vessels, cartilage and scar tissue.
+The human body requires the essential nutrient – Vitamin C for the development as well as maintenance of blood vessels, cartilage, and scar tissue.
 Vitamin C is a powerful antioxidant.
-C vitamin is very important to build tissues, protect bones and to absorb iron.
-A daily dose of vitamin C is required by the body as it is water soluble and cannot be stored in the body.
+C vitamin is very important to build tissues, protect bones, and to absorb iron.
+A daily dose of vitamin C is required by the body as it is water-soluble and cannot be stored in the body.

 The daily recommended required amount of vitamin C for adults is 40 mg.

-Many commonly consumed food items provide vitamin C and about twenty of them which provide significant amount of vitamin C are discussed below.
+Many commonly consumed food items provide vitamin C and about twenty of them which provide a significant amount of vitamin C are discussed below.

 Highest Vitamin C sources